shadabshaukat/DELTA/README.md

 $ sudo pip3 install -r requirements.txt

+OR

+$ pip3 install cx_Oracle
+$ pip3 install psycopg2-binary
+$ pip3 install pymysql

 # Usage

+The tool can be run using the command line.
+You will need to provide the following arguments:

+    dbtype : The type of database you want to test.
+Can be 'oracle', 'mysql' or 'postgres' num_of_requests : The number of requests you want to make to the database username : The username to connect to the database password : The password to connect to the database hostname : The hostname or IP address of the database portnumber : The port number of the database databasename : The name of the database
+    "SQL QUERY" : The SQL query you want to test

   ## Autonomous Oracle DB ##
   $ python3 main.py oracle <num_of_requests> <username> <password> 'hostname:portnumber/servicename' "SQL QUERY"